Skip to main content

 Biography

 Kimberly Schweitzer, Ph.D., is currently an Assistant Professor of Psychology at the University of North Dakota.
-She earned a BS in Psychology from the University of North Dakota and her MS and PhD in Psychology, with a minor in statistics, from the University of Wyoming.
-Prior to coming to UND, she served as an Assistant Professor in the Department of Criminal Justice and Sociology.
-Her primary area of research is focused on decision-making in the U.S. legal system, including juror/jury decision-making, civil decision-making, and probation revocation decisions.
+She earned a B.S. in Psychology from the University of North Dakota in 2010 and went on to earn her Ph.D. in Psychology (with a focus on legal psychology and a minor in statistics) from the University of Wyoming in 2016.
+Prior to coming to UND, she served as an Assistant Professor in the Department of Criminal Justice and Sociology at the University of Wyoming for six years.
+Her primary area of research is broadly focused on decision-making in the U.S. legal system, including juror/jury decision-making in criminal and civil contexts, the role of emotions at trial, and factors that influence probation outcomes.

 PSYC 544 | Research Methods in Forensic Psychology